ArunDot18/AI-ChatBot/README.md

-# 🤖 **Chatly**
+# 🤖 **PixoBot**
-Chatly is a responsive and interactive chatbot application powered by React.
+PixoBot is a responsive and interactive chatbot application powered by React.
 It provides intelligent, real-time conversational experiences, leveraging the power of Google Gemini API for advanced AI-driven responses.
 The app is designed with a sleek, modern dark mode UI styled using Tailwind CSS for enhanced user experience.

 ## 🚀 **Features**
 - **AI-Powered Responses:** Real-time intelligent answers using Google Gemini API.